richdait/portfolio/README.md

 * Produced code with an R script file, then, inserted it in a R markdown document to display the findings and analysis.
 * The following R packages are used: shiny, dplyr, ggplot2 and ggmap.
 * Data wrangling via dplyr package:
-- grouped by incident no., filtered by offense type and selected particular columns for display.
+  <ul> grouped by incident no., filtered by offense type and selected particular columns for display.</ul>